USDA-FSEPRU/FS19C-commensal-Ecoli/02b_Methods.md

 AMG database: /Users/shafferm/lab/DRAM/data/amg_database.tsv
 ```

 11. (21Apr2021) I reached out to SCINet staff Jennifer if the reason my job is taking so long is because I didn't specify number of threads.
 My logic was that I thought if I didn't limit what resources slurm should use, it would be smart to know it has freedom to choose whatever resources are available to run the job faster.
 Turns out not true.
 She recommended I make a new folder and submit a new slurm with a larger number of threads.
 So this was what I did: made `/project/fsepru/kmou/conda_envs/dram2/` and copied over `/project/fsepru/kmou/conda_envs/DRAM.slurm`.
 Renamed slurm script to `dram2.slurm`.
-Added 16 threads to the script:
+Added 16 threads to the script/.
+Ran job 5759510.

+<details><summary>dram2.slurm script</summary>

 ```
 #!/bin/bash
 #SBATCH --job-name=dram2                            # name of the job submitted